LucasSuL/my-react-parcel-bootstrap-template/README.md

 A simple template ready for Parcel.js built with React.js

-All credit goes to Bob Ziroll with his tutorial on [freecodecamp](https://www.freecodecamp.org/news/how-to-up-a-react-app-with-parcel/).
+Inspired from Bob Ziroll with his tutorial on [freecodecamp](https://www.freecodecamp.org/news/how-to-up-a-react-app-with-parcel/).

+Adding Bootstrap styles and basic components including originate Bootstrap Navbar, Card and a self-made footer ready to use.

 ## Getting Started